 Potential buyers can look for leaks and damage when inspecting used machinery, but even if a piece of equipment looks good on the outside, it’s harder to tell the condition under the hood.
 That’s where an oil analysis can be a valuable tool for the buyer.
 It is like a blood test for a machine’s engine, transmission and hydraulic systems.
 The cost of an oil analysis kit is minimal considering the valuable insights it can provide on a machine that likely costs tens or even hundreds of thousands of dollars to buy.

 - Consider the age of the engine and the fuel it’ll need.

 Most equipment found at an auction will have logged hundreds or thousands of hours.
 Tier 3 and Tier 4 engines require a higher-quality fuel to run at peak performance.
 Traditional #2 diesel fuel can leave deposits on vital engine parts, which may clog fuel filters and cause injector failure.
 A premium diesel fuel like Cenex® Ruby Fieldmaster® is specially formulated to protect modern engines from deposits and buildup.
 Investing in a premium diesel fuel is essential to protect new and used equipment and ensure your machine runs efficiently throughout the year.

 - Enroll the equipment in a warranty program.

 There are very few quick fixes on today’s modern farm equipment.
 When a system fails or a critical engine or hydraulic part is damaged, repairs can cost thousands of dollars and can take days to complete.
 The Cenex Total Protection Plan® Warranty Program covers both used and new equipment that use Cenex premium diesel and lubricants products and conduct regular oil analysis.
-Used equipment can be registered for up to eight years or 8,000 hours for a one-time fee of $399 and no deductible.
-The warranty is also transferable for future sales.
+Used equipment can be registered for up to eight years or 8,000 hours.

 Spread The Word